Concept for multi ethnic business team

 Focus on a Niche

-Do you have a specialty such as accounting for small businesses or for a specific industry?
+Do you have a specialty such as accounting for small businesses or a specific industry?
 If so, get involved with that specialty’s trade associations and industry groups.
-Speak at their conferences, attend networking events and follow them on all relevant social media platforms.
+Speak at their conferences, attend networking events, and follow them on all relevant social media platforms.

-Staying close to the groups in your niche not only increases your chances of meeting new clients, but also helps you stay on the cutting edge.
-You’ll be up to date on the latest concerns your target clients have and any emerging legislation.
+Staying close to the groups in your niche not only increases your chances of meeting new clients, it also helps you stay on the cutting edge.
+You’ll be up-to-date on the latest concerns your target clients have and any emerging legislation.
 The more knowledgeable you can become on the topics important to your clients, the more you can help solve their specific issues.

 For example, suppose you decide to specialize in accounting for the elderly.
 In this case, you’ll want to work with retirement homes or other groups catering to seniors.
 Volunteer your services for a few hours to help members with tax forms, or give free, informative talks.